+District Goals:

+Annually, the ISD 640 administration establishes district-wide student achievement goals based upon a review of district student achievement data.
+These S.M.A.R.T. goals provide for the quantitative assessment of district growth in the area of student achievement.

+Annual Priority Areas:

-- District Goals: Annually, the ISD 640 administration establishes district-wide student achievement goals based upon a review of district student achievement data.
-These S.M.A.R.T. goals provide for the quantitative assessment of district growth in the area of student achievement. - Annual Priority Based upon the information provided by the district leadership team's analysis of district longitudinal student achievement data, priority areas of learning will be identified by the district leadership team.
-These priority areas will serve as the priority areas of focus for all PLC groups' activity and individual teacher goals throughout the school year. - Individual ActionTeachers annually establish an action goal(s) that aligns to the established priority areas.
-These goals are assessed by an annual review of action, results, and reflection. - Individual ActionResearch based instructional strategies serve as the foundation for quality instruction and hence, student learning.
+Based upon the information provided by the district leadership team's analysis of district longitudinal student achievement data, priority areas of learning will be identified by the district leadership team.
+These priority areas will serve as the priority areas of focus for all PLC groups' activity and individual teacher goals throughout the school year.

+Goals:

+Individual Action Teachers annually establish an action goal(s) that aligns to the established priority areas.
+These goals are assessed by an annual review of action, results, and reflection.

+Individual Action Steps:

+Research based instructional strategies serve as the foundation for quality instruction and hence, student learning.
 To this end, all ISD 640 teaching staff actively participates in professional learning communities that focus on research (plan), action (do), assessment, reflection (study), and adapting (act) (PDSA).
 This action oriented model establishes 30 day action cycles of implementation.
+Based upon results, teachers reflect on their actions, make adaptations, and begin a new 30 day cycle.

+PLC Summary Review

-Based upon results, teachers reflect on their actions, make adaptations, and begin a new 30 day cycle. - PLC SummaryAnnually, at the May PLC meeting each teacher will share their summary reportReviewwith PLC members for peer review.
-Peer review will provide professional feedback for each teacher as to the quality of the summary report, thoroughness of data analysis, and clarity of process and results. - Accountability ISD 640's core value of "Excellence" requires all district teachers to individually grow and strive for the highest possible level of results.
+Annually, at the May PLC meeting each teacher will share their summary report with PLC members for peer review.
+Peer review will provide professional feedback for each teacher as to the quality of the summary report, thoroughness of data analysis, and clarity of process and results.

+Accountability Review:

+ISD 640's core value of "Excellence" requires all district teachers to individually grow and strive for the highest possible level of results.
 To aid in this striving for excellence is an annual accountability review that is conducted at the close of each school year with the teachers supervising administrator.
 The accountability review serves as ISD 640's student growth component of the evaluation process, therefore in order for a teacher to achieve a proficient score in the district evaluation process the Individual Action Plan process must be completed in its entirety and in a manner conducive to the district's pursuit of excellence.